rust-lang/rust/text/0000-cargo-build-command.md

 ## A set of `*-sys` packages

-This section will discuss a *convention* by which cargo packages providing native dependencies will be named, it is not proposed to have Cargo enforce this convention via any means.
+This section will discuss a *convention* by which Cargo packages providing native dependencies will be named, it is not proposed to have Cargo enforce this convention via any means.
 These conventions are proposed to address constraints 5 and 6 above.